“My dentist always said I was fine. This was the first thing that actually made sense of what I was dealing with.”

 What the self-test reviews

 The self-test does not diagnose or treat anything.
-It helps you organize common lifestyle clues connected to gut breath concern.
+It helps you identify which lifestyle pattern is most connected to your gut breath concern.

 Timing pattern